What is downselling?

 The ultimate goal of this approach is to acquire a customer, even though you may not profit as much right away.

-Benefits of Downselling
+Benefits of downselling

 Downselling can be a great tactic for your business and help you gain customers over time.
 Here are its key benefits:

-When to Downsell?
+When to downsell?

 Now that you understand downselling better, it is time to talk specifically about when to downsell.
 It is a major pain point for many business owners, so let’s discuss this in detail.

 We wish we could say that x is the right time to downsell, but this is not how it works in business.
 Every business has a unique program and offers.
-Generally, downselling is never a bad idea because it gives more opportunities to your visitors to start working together.
+Generally, downselling is never a bad idea because it gives more opportunities for your visitors to start working together.
 You can achieve this in a few ways.

 For example, let’s say that they are on the checkout page and decide not to buy.
 You can pop up the downsell offer here.
 Or, you can send the downsell offer at a later date with a cart abandonment email.
 If you had a physical launch and collected emails from attendees, you can email them later, asking why they did not buy.
 And then, you can give them a discount or a compelling CTA to bring them to your landing page.
 If the price was the biggest reason someone did not buy, the discount will bring them back and make them feel valued.

-1. Be Open and Honest
+1. Be open and honest

 Whether you’re downselling or just advertising, the rule remains the same: always be open and honest.
 Don’t bury your product under a mountain of different prices and offers.
 If your first offer seems too ridiculous to be true, then the downsell will never seem as reasonable.
 If your customers have reason to believe there may be something amiss, they will never stand by you.

-2. Offer Free Trials
+2. Offer free trials

 A great way to keep honest is to give your customers a chance to try out your product or service for a brief period.
 If they can see for themselves how great it is, then the full price will seem much more worth it.
 Plus, they will see you aren’t hiding any flaws or issues with it.
 It’s the best way to let your customers reach their own conclusions, even if they don’t buy right away.